adambuczek/adambuczek.github.io/src/blog/vue-website-builder.md

 After in depth analysis in search of possible problem areas I decided on a set of prerequisites:

-**Modules in Component Libraries must adhere to a standard** : Editable elements must be identifiable and accessible for UI to inject event handlers.
+**Modules in Component Libraries must adhere to a standard** : Editable props must be identifiable and accessible for UI to inject data.

 **UI and Exporter need a shared protocol**
 : It has to fully express what the *Page* is.
 Data validation on both ends will greatly reduce hard to find bugs.